 A design for the island was created in the 1880s by Frederick Law Olmsted, a prominent urban park designer; only some elements of his design were carried out.
 The 1908 Belle Isle Casino building is not an actual gambling facility but rather, is used for occasional public events.
 A highlight of Belle Isle is a beautiful botanical garden and the Anna Scripps Whitcomb Conservatory (1904).
 Both the conservatory and the adjacent aquarium were designed by Detroit architect Albert Kahn, who designed city landmarks such as Cadillac Place and the Ford Rouge Factory.

-It was still very misty, rainy when we approached the fork in the
+It was still very misty, rainy when we approached the fork in the river that led around the Island |

-you can understand why we took the far side channel -
+you can understand why we took the far side channel - cool hand would never had made it under this bridge |

 No comments: